MostRealJarinMusic/Fluid-Simulator/README.md

 # FluidSimulatorTS

-Migrating codebase to TypeScript

-Fluid Simulation for my CS NEA
+Fluid Simulation for my NEA

-I will be using the Lattice-Boltzmann method of simulating fluid against 4-digit NACA numbers
+I will be using the Lattice-Boltzmann method to simulate airflow against 4-digit NACA airfoils.